-“And it tasted just like the lasagne at the old restaurant?”
+“And it tasted just like the lasagna at the old restaurant?”

-“Doesn’t lasagne taste pretty similar, regardless of the restaurant?”
+“Doesn’t lasagna taste pretty similar, regardless of the restaurant?”

 “No, only at these two restaurants.
 I could tell he used the same recipe.”

 On the eve of trial, the posturing attorney realized her case was a POS (or didn’t want the gravy train to end yet), and brought a motion claiming that her client now needed to file a new complaint with new causes of action.
 She asked for a trial continuance so she could amend the complaint, and then conduct discovery on her latest causes of action.
 Case law is very clear that motions to amend pretty much must be granted, so the judge followed the law, and the attorney went off to bill more hours on the case.

 Stick a fork in it.

 On the eve of the new trial date, the attorney again appeared in court, only this time on a motion to be relieved as counsel because her client had run out of money and could not keep up with the invoices from the attorney.
 The motion was granted, and her client, Brother P, was left to represent himself.
 With the posturing attorney out of the case, Brother P agreed to dismiss the complaint and walk away with nothing — not the millions of dollars sought by his attorney, or even the amount set forth in the original settlement agreement.
 The case was resolved exactly as we had proposed on day one, but only after opposing counsel had run up huge fees.
 I have no way of knowing the exact amount of those fees, but at the time opposing counsel brought her motion to be dismissed, I learned that Brother P owed $150,000 to his attorney, meaning that he had been billed far more than that for the representation.

 Our client took little joy from the victory.
 He was now estranged from his brother, whose health and finances had been devastated from the years of pointless litigation.